vegaprotocol/documentation/docs/concepts/governance.md

 :::

 #### Log-normal risk model
 The log-normal model assumes that the logarithm of the price increments are normally distributed.
-The main model parameter is
+The main model parameter is:
 * `Volatility (Sigma)` - annualised historical volatility of the underlying asset:
   * accepted values: **any strictly non-negative real number**,
   * suggested value: asset dependent, should be derived from the historical time-series of prices, and a typical value would be 0.8 = 80%